What is a Successful Teenager?

 And if we’re honest mothers are constantly doing the ranking thing with other mothers.

 It’s Time for a New Definition of Success.

 Her grades will drop.
 She’ll fail a test.
 She blows a competition.
-Your daughter is successful when she gets the help for her chemistry class and gets a tutor.
-She is successful every time she walks back into a choir, or onto the sports field.
+Your daughter is successful when she gets help for her chemistry class and gets a tutor.
+She is successful every time she walks back into the choir, or onto the sports field.

 Fierce competition can steal the joy out of any activity.
 It can knock the wind out of your daughter.
 This is a time many girls drop out of sports, gymnastics, or the arts because they aren’t “good” at it.
 Success isn’t only about being the top athlete or performer.

 Success is when your daughter enjoys art, sports, and band.
 Your daughter can take a less competitive class.
-You want your daughter active and enjoying her activities it’s really good for her on many levels.
+You want your daughter to be active and enjoy her activities it’s really good for her on many levels.